Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

     - A graph MAY be empty (i.e., it may contain no triples).
     - A graph corresponding to one graph node MAY occur multiple times in a stream or a stream frame.
 The consumer MUST treat all occurrences of the graph as a single RDF graph.
     - A graph MAY span more than one stream frame.
 The consumer MUST treat the graph spanning several stream frames as a single RDF graph.
     - Exactly one field in the `RdfGraphStart` message MUST be set – no repeated terms are allowed here.
-The consumer SHOULD throw an error if no field in the `graph` oneof is set.
+The consumer MUST throw an error if no field in the `graph` oneof is set.

 !!! note